wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-privacy/includes/key-privacy-terms.md

 - compensation (for example, calculating employee commissions)
 - internal reporting and modeling (for example, forecasting, revenue, capacity planning, product strategy)
 - combatting fraud, cybercrime, or cyber-attacks that may affect Microsoft or Microsoft Products
-- improving the core functionality of accessibility, privacy, or energy-efficiency
+- improving the core functionality of accessibility, privacy, or energy efficiency
 - financial reporting or compliance with legal obligations

 ## Learn more